josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.

-## Mail

-* When reviewing items in messages list, you can now use table navigation commands to review message headers.
-Note that navigating between rows (messages) is not supported.

 ## Maps